 An advanced set of microwave remote cloud sensing instruments (HAMP - HALO Microwave Package) will be operated on board of HALO.
-It consists of a cloud radar and a suite of passive radiometers in different frequency bands.
+It consists of a cloud radar and a suite of passive microwave radiometers in different frequency bands.
 The radar MIRA-36 operates at 36.5 GHz.
 Although this is an unusual low frequency, it benefits from the wider range of applications due to less signal attenuation in deep clouds and rain, compared to the 94 GHz radar operated on CloudSat.
 The frequencies for the passive microwave radiometers were selected in allusion to the AMSU-A and -B sounder.
 Thereby the 150 GHz channel of AMSU-B has been replaced by frequencies in the 118 GHz oxygen band.
 In combination with the 60 GHz oxygen complex channels, this frequencies can be used for precipitation retrieval after Bauer and Mugnai (2003).
 Furthermore by including channels in the water vapor lines at 22.235 GHz and 183.31 GHz and higher microwave channels sensitive to scattering in the ice phase, various precipitation retrieval algorithms can be compared by measurements with HAMP.

-This presentation introduces the microwave package on HALO.
-It further shows the potential of the observations by presenting results of a simulation study for the selected microwave frequencies and the cloud radar.
-The potential of the selected frequencies for hydrometeor observations and their retrieval has been investigated by developing simple algorithms based on a data set of simulated brightness temperatures and concurrent hydrometeor contents and profiles.
-These were achieved by cloud resolving model simulations and forward radiative transfer calculations for a set of midlatitude precipitation events.
+This paper introduces the microwave package on HALO.
+It further shows the potential of the observations by presenting results of a simulation study for the selected microwave frequencies and the cloud radar frequency.
+The potential of the selected frequencies for hydrometeor observations and for their retrieval has been investigated by developing simple algorithms based on a data set of simulated brightness temperatures, radar refelctivities and concurrent hydrometeor contents and profiles for a set of midlatitude precipitation events.
+These case studies were realized by simulations with two different cloud resolving models (MesoNH - Mesoscale non-hydrostatic model and COSMO-DE - COnsortium for Small-scale MOdelling - DEutschland).
+Both models include five hydrometeor categories (cloud water, cloud ice, rain water, snow, and graupel) in their micro-physical schemes.
+The forward radiative transfer simulations for the passive components of HAMP were performed with MWMOD (MicroWave MODel; Czekala and Simmer, 1998) and the radar reflectivities for MIRA-36 were calculated by Quickbeam (Haynes et al., 2007).
 The different sensitivities of the various passive microwave frequencies to varying hydrometeor contents and surface properties can be clearly seen.
 Even for very simple retrieval algorithms, good retrieval capabilities for frozen hydrometeors over both surfaces (land/ocean) and for rain over ocean surfaces are found.

-Bauer, P., and A. Mugnai (2003), Precipitation profile retrievals using temperaturesounding microwave observations, J. Geophys.
+Bauer, P., and A. Mugnai (2003): Precipitation profile retrievals using temperature-sounding microwave observations.
+J. Geophys.
 Res., p.
 4730.